Ravens QB Jackson to be on Madden 21 cover

 Baltimore Ravens quarterback Lamar Jackson revealed Tuesday that he will be on the cover of EA Sports' Madden NFL 21 video game next year.
 "It's always been a dream of mine since I was a little kid, since I first started playing Madden," Jackson told reporters on a video conference call.
 "It's dope.
 I have every Madden.
 So for me to be on the front of it, that's a dream come true."

 It marks the second straight year in which the reigning league MVP will be featured on the cover.
-The Kansas City Chiefs' Patrick Mahomes graced the cover of the game's most recent edition, after winning MVP in 2018.
-He went on to win MVP of Super Bowl LIV this season.
+The Kansas City Chiefs' Patrick Mahomes graced the cover of the game's most recent edition after winning MVP honors in 2018.
+He went on to win MVP of Super Bowl LIV last season.
 Jackson said Mahomes' success is reason enough to dismiss the supposed "Madden curse."

 Jackson, 23, led the NFL with 36 touchdown passes and broke the league record for rushing yards by a quarterback with 1,206 yards in 2019.
-EA Sports has yet to officially announce Jackson as the cover athlete.
-Last year, the news was announced on April 25.
+EA Sports did not officially announce Jackson as the cover athlete, but the Madden Twitter account acknowledged the news later Tuesday.

+"When the @Ravens leak your Cover Athlete..." the account wrote, while posting an image of a stern-faced Jackson. --Field Level Media

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)